-A: Spousal support is much less structured than child support guidelines, so courts have broad discretion not only for the amount of alimony but also the duration of the payments.
-It's usually paid monthly, but you also may seek a lump sum in some cases.
+A: Spousal support is much less structured than child support.
+Judges have broad discretion to determine both the amount and duration of alimony payments.
+It's usually paid monthly, but if the payor prefers to make a lump sum payment, that may be possible.

-Generally, family courts consider the following factors when determining how much alimony to award a spouse:
+Generally, family court judges consider the following when determining how much alimony to award a spouse:

-- The former spouses' age, physical and emotional condition, financial standing, and earning capacities;
+- The receiving spouses' age and physical and emotional condition

-- Length of time needed to train for an opportunity at a self-sufficient income; and
+- The length of time needed for the receiving spouse to train for a job that can provide a self-sufficient income

-- Ability of the payer to support the recipient while still supporting themselves.
+- The ability of the payer spouse to provide support

 Q: Can alimony amounts be modified?